 Efficiency is important, even during the COVID-19 pandemic

-Throughout the COVID pandemic in 2020, building owners and managers were able to rely on the ENERGY STAR score to maintain a clear picture of their buildings’ energy performance, despite major changes to their operations.
+Throughout the COVID-19 pandemic, building owners and managers were able to rely on the ENERGY STAR score to maintain a clear picture of their buildings’ energy performance, despite major changes to their operations.
 For example, even though many office buildings, schools, and retail stores went unoccupied, while most hospitals and multifamily buildings were more heavily used, the ENERGY STAR score took these changes into account and continued to provide an accurate assessment of performance for all types of buildings.

-Nearly 38,000 diverse buildings have earned the ENERGY STAR since 1999, ranging from the Empire State Building to an elementary school in the mountains of Alaska.
-Together, these buildings have saved more than $5 billion on energy bills and prevented nearly 22 million metric tons of greenhouse gas emissions—equal to the annual emissions of more than 2.6 million homes.
+More than 39,000 diverse buildings have earned the ENERGY STAR since 1999, ranging from the Empire State Building to an elementary school in the mountains of Alaska.
+Together, these buildings have saved more than $5 billion on energy bills and prevented nearly 22 metric tons of greenhouse gas emissions—equal to the annual emissions of more than 2.7 million homes.

 Current trends in energy efficiency

 Smart buildings: The greatest gains in energy efficiency come from a whole-building approach, rather than tackling individual upgrades and projects in isolation.
 Smart buildings automate this whole-building approach by employing advanced Energy Management Systems.
 These centralized systems measure, track, and adjust each building component in relation to the entire system, in real time.
 With an eye towards energy efficiency in particular, facility managers can tie in a building’s lighting, HVAC, window coverings, connected appliances, and power strips to a central network, allowing for significant reductions in energy use.